About The Mother Teresa Foundation

 For sound health of mind & body The Foundation started the Yoga & Meditation program in collaboration with The Thanjavur Manavalakalai Mandram

-The Mother Teresa Health Center was launched as a free clinic to cater to the needs of the poor without access to good healthcare
+The Mother Teresa Health Center was launched as a non-profit clinic to cater to the needs of the poor without access to good healthcare

-Mother Teresa Joy Home for the aged, was inaugurated fulfilling our long standing desire to end elderly abandonment
+Mother Teresa Joy Home for the aged, was inaugurated to end elderly abandonment

 Issued by Constituent Board of Quality Council of India to The Mother Teresa Health Centre